ryancwicks/SFND_2D_Feature_Tracking/report/report_RyanWicks.md

 ## Conclusion:

-Given only the information above, I would probably choose a FAST/ORB combination of detector/descriptor to maximize the time per keypoint.
-Furthermore, this combination is only slightly outside the top 3 absolute performers, while providing almost 10X more matched features to work with.
+Given only the information above, if I was choosing soley based on overall speed, I would choos a ORB/BRIEF combination.
+However, if computing power isn't overly constrained, I would probably choose a FAST/ORB combination of detector/descriptor to maximize the time per keypoint, which produces far more keypoints than ORB/BRIEF with only a marginal increase in processing time (this combination is only slightly outside the top 3 absolute performers, while providing almost 10X more matched features to work with).
 More information on the positivity rates for this combination could change this choice.